ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/first-steps.md

 ### Fork the Template

-> You can also manually fork the [template repository](https://github.com/shuding/nextra-docs-template).
+> You can also manually fork, for instance in your GitHub account the [template repository](https://github.com/shuding/nextra-docs-template).

 I forked the template but there were errors when running `npm run dev`.
 Seems to be out of sync with the current version of Nextra.
-Currently (October 2024) nextra-docs-template's files correspond to nextra@v2.
+Currently (October 2024) nextra-docs-template's files correspond to nextra@v2 while the currrent version of nextra is v3.

 ```sh
 ➜  nextra-docs-template git:(main) node --version